williamsantosa/ucsc-cs/README.md

 Computer science at UCSC is impacted, meaning that it is a very popular, difficult major to get admitted into.
 Unfortunately, this also means that switching into computer science (after you have applied) is very difficult.
 If you want to major in CS and were not admitted, it is a good idea to take another offer that allows you to do CS.
 Alternatively, you can also do two years of community college and transfer as a junior.
 That way, you will can get a degree in CS while also saving money.

-Additional Note: Majors offered by the Baskin School of Engineering are also impacted, so it is very difficult for students who were admitted to a proposed major outside of BSOE to switch into here.
+Additional Note: Majors offered by the Baskin School of Engineering are also impacted, making it difficult for students admitted to a proposed major outside of BSOE to switch in.

 ### What is Computer Science?